Case dropped against Michigan man after 45 years in prison

 DETROIT – A Michigan man whose murder conviction was thrown out after he spent 45 years in prison will not face a second trial.

 Prosecutor Kym Worthy said Wednesday that she's dropping the case against Richard Phillips.
-She says he was the victim of false testimony by a key witness at his 1972 trial.
+She says he was the victim of false testimony by a key witness.

 Worthy says what happened to Phillips "was not justice at all."

 Phillips' murder conviction was thrown out last summer and he's been free since December.
+He'll likely be eligible for more than $2 million under Michigan's wrongful conviction law.

-He has long maintained that he had nothing to do with the 1971 fatal shooting of Gregory Harris.
+Phillips has long maintained that he had nothing to do with the 1971 fatal shooting of Gregory Harris.
 In 2014, the Innocence Clinic at University of Michigan law school learned that a co-defendant said Phillips played absolutely no role in the killing.